 - A growing number of courses on Russian and East European culture, aimed at the general student audience, and fulfilling graduation requirements

-- Expanding programs BCS, Czech and Ukrainian, offering not only two or more years of language training, but also courses in literature and culture
+- Expanding programs in BCS, Czech and Ukrainian, offering not only two or more years of language training, but also courses in literature and culture

 - An intensive, year-long Russian language program, consisting of two eight-credit courses, taking the student through and beyond the regular first and second year courses in an accelerated-track immersion environment